 If you’re doing styled shoots but not getting published:

-Lastly have fun – shoots are hard work and on the day, there can sometimes be a little friction.
-But remember why you’re doing it, you there as a collective to create.
+Lastly, have fun.
+Shoots are hard work, and sometimes, there can be a little friction on the day.
+But remember why you’re doing it.
+You’re there as a collective to create.
 It’s what you/we do.
 So enjoy and reap the benefits of the beautiful outcome.